-- 1- The courses offered by each programme as well as the courses included in the study plans are classified into four levels, stating any prerequisites (if any) for each course.
+I- The courses offered by each programme as well as the courses included in the study plans are classified into four levels, stating any prerequisites (if any) for each course.
 Each course is assigned a code that indicates its level.
-Moreover, every course must identify the number of lectures, weekly laboratory hours, and number of credit hours. - 2- The students registered at the University under the Bachelor Degree are classified into four levels: first year, second year, third year, and fourth year, according to the number of credit hours they completed.
-It should be the case that a second year student has completed 33 credit hours, whereas a third year student will have completed 66 credit hours, and a fourth year student will have completed 99 credit hours.
+Moreover, every course must identify the number of lectures, weekly laboratory hours, and number of credit hours.
+2- The students registered at the University under the Bachelor Degree are classified into four levels: first year, second year, third year, and fourth year, according to the number of credit hours they completed: A second year student will have completed 33 credit hours, a third year student will have completed 66 credit hours, and a fourth year student will have completed 99 credit hours.